KJMazely/CSCI3110PROJECT/README.md

 - NOTE: You must be logged into admin@kmcars.net
 - Click Create New Vehicle for each car you want to add:
 - NOTE: Image URL: must match a file in wwwroot/Vehicles (e.g. 2013Altima.png).
-- Provide all required details (make, model, year, size, class, base rate, etc.).
+- Provide all required details (make, model, year, size, class, etc.).
 - Create at least two vehicles with different sizes and classes.
+- Pictures for vehicles are located at wwwroot/Vehicles/

 2. **Customer: Browse & Filter Vehicles**